-Stipends: Budget for all planned stipends beyond the BLT, RET, and BST.
+Stipends: Budget for all planned stipends beyond the Building Leadership Team (BLT).
 Stipend amounts are determined by the Seattle Education Association (SEA) Collective Bargaining Agreements (CBAs).

 Extra time for part time staff: Part time staff are paid extra time from the building's budget when you expect them to attend all day staff training or meetings.
-Please see the "Per Diem, Extra Time, Hourly Positions and Release Days" section on page 87 for more information.
+If a school has part-time staff that they would like to attend TRI days in the fall, they should set aside budget for this extra-time.
+Please see the "Per Diem, Extra Time, Hourly Positions and Release Days" section on page 80 for more information.